 When a marriage no longer works, divorce may be the healthiest option.
 Unfortunately, it is not a simple process.
 Imagine reaching a settlement after weeks of negotiating with your spouse.
 It may be a huge relief.
 But what happens if you come to realize that you made a mistake?
 Once a separation agreement, consent order or other settlement agreement is signed, can they be changed?
 The simple answer is yes.
 Doing so, however, can be a complicated process.
-Work with a family law attorney Monroe NC for a better understanding of the process.
+Work with a divorce attorney in Monroe, NC for a better understanding of the process.

 In a divorce case, parties often negotiate a separation agreement with or without an attorney.
 The agreement can deal with property division, known as equitable distribution, custody, support, visitation, and alimony.
 Once signed, the agreement is binding with the exceptions of custody, visitation and child support, which a court can later modify.
 If litigation is involved, the parties attend mediation.
 They negotiate and attempt to reach an agreement.
 When both parties are satisfied and come to an agreement, a divorce agreement is drawn up and presented to a judge.